-You may have heard recent news about Apple’s warning to end users that the company intends to phase-out 32-bit apps running on macOS computers in 2019.
+You may have heard recent news about Apple’s warning to end users that the company intends to phase-out 32-bit apps running on macOS computers in 2019, with the release of macOS Catalina.
 And you may be wondering a few things, such as what are 32-bit and 64-bit apps, and why do they matter?
 We’ll get to that below, but first, let’s cover some things you may be encountering as part of this change.

 Apple has been gradually pushing developers to move their software to 64-bit since mid-2017, and as part of its agenda, in recent month, you may have seen a popup message like the one below when launching apps on your Mac.

 The somewhat vague dialog that says that the app is “not optimized for your Mac” and “needs to be updated by its developer” offers little help as to why that is the case.
-This alert first appeared when macOS 10.13.4 was released, back in April, and depending on how many old apps you have, and use, you may have seen it often.
+This alert first appeared when macOS 10.13.4 was released, back in April 2018.
+Depending on how many old apps you have, and how many of them you use often, you may have seen it many times by now.

-Below we’ll explain what the “WhatSize” is not optimized for your Mac alert means, and how to find apps that will need updating.
+Below we’ll explain what the “app name” is not optimized for your Mac alert means, and how to find apps that will need updating.

 What’s the difference between 32-bit and 64-bit apps?